Envisioning a Museum, the Skyâ€™s the Limit

 Now 82, Mr. Braman recalled that he and his wife â€œsaid to ourselves: â€˜Whatâ€™s success all about?
 Whatâ€™s philanthropy all about?
 Letâ€™s think of our legacy, following in the footsteps of some great Americans like the Carnegies and the Mellons who used their wealth for quality purposes.’ â€

 Mr. Collins was asked if the PÃ©rez had sought its own modern-day Mellon.
-Why not tap Ms. Baibakova, whose recent Art Basel party featured white truffles, which fetch roughly $200 an ounce? â€œIf you could make those introductions for me, it would certainly take a lot of pressure off,â€ he replied.If you love Soul Of Miami, please consider leaving a testimonial.
+Why not tap Ms. Baibakova, whose recent Art Basel party featured white truffles, which fetch roughly $200 an ounce? â€œIf you could make those introductions for me, it would certainly take a lot of pressure off,â€ he replied.Thank you for using Soul Of Miami!